-Southern Virginia University is a gathering place for faithful members of The Church of Jesus Christ of Latter-day Saints and like-minded students.
-To apply for admission, please follow the process outlined below.
+Southern Virginia University is a private, self-reliant, residential university aligned with The Church of Jesus Christ of Latter-day Saints and its principles and values.

-In order to earn full acceptance to Southern Virginia University, new and transfer students must meet or exceed our minimum academic standards.*
+To earn full admission, students must meet or exceed our minimum academic standards.

 *GED certificate recipients must meet or exceed the minimum standardized test scores required for high school graduates.
 Southern Virginia University does not accept ability-to-benefit (ATB) or eligible Career Pathways programs.

 Students who do not meet our minimum academic standards may still apply and earn provisional admission.
 We ask these students to demonstrate their commitment to improving academically and adhering to the standards of our University.